Monday, April 6, 2009

 President Lincoln was a lover of the theater, as he often went to see a play during his time in Washington.
 Therefore, it was only natural that he went to Ford's Theater shortly after the Civil War ended.

-You know what happened next.
+You know what happened next on April 14, 1865.
 John Wilkes Booth entered the room shown above, shot the President, and jumped on to the stage.
 Lincoln was taken across the street, where he died.

 No comments: